 The most serious threat to Bhutan's security is terrorism carried out by different dissident groups from India illegally camped in the nation.
 There have been kidnappings from communities near the border region.
 Most tour companies don't go to remote areas within Bhutan where insurgent activity has occured and it's advised for safety reasons to avoid those areas.

-Same sex relationships and marriage are not recognised in Bhutan, but the locals generally don't care what goes on behind closed doors and prosecutions as such have been rare.
-There is no noticeable gay scene or community in Bhutan however there are several tour operators who can assist LGBTI travelers with their holiday arrangements.
+Same sex relationships were decriminalized in Bhutan in June 2019 after a long legal battle by the local LGBTQ community.
+There is no noticeable gay scene in Bhutan however there are several tour operators who can assist LGBTQ travelers with their holiday arrangements.

 Bhutan is probably one of the safest places to travel for women travelers.
 There's not a great deal to worry about so take the usual precautions you would as if you were heading out at night back in your home country.